Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning

-Beside being more efficient, transfer learning also tends to increase prediction performances: Starting with the work by \citet{Yosinski2014} and \citet{Donahue2014}, the computer vision community discovered that when the weights that had been learned by training deep learning models on the ImageNet Dataset (a data set containing annotations for more than $14$ million images \citep{Deng2009}) are used as pretrained inputs to other computer vision target tasks, this substantially increases the prediction performances on the target tasks---even if only few target training instances are used \citep{Ruder2019}.
-In computer vision, sequential transfer learning with pretraining on the ImageNet Dataset has proven so effective that it has been established as a widely used learning procedure for several years now \citep{Ruder2019}.
-Also in NLP, transfer learning based on models as ULMFiT \citep{Howard2018}, OpenAI GPT (standing for Generative Pretrained Transformer) \citep{Brown2020, Radford2018, Radford2019a}, BERT \citep{Devlin2019}, and XLNet \citep{Yang2019} have led to substantial increases in prediction performances in recent years \citep{Ruder2019}.

-The smaller the target task training data set size, the more salient the pretrained representations become.
-When decreasing the number of target task training set instances, the prediction performance of deep learning models that are trained from scratch on the target task declines \citep{Howard2018}.
-For deep neural networks that are used in a transfer learning setting and receive well-generalizing representations from pretraining, in contrast, prediction performance levels on the target task decrease more slowly and slightly with diminishing numbers of training set instances \citep{Howard2018}.
-So, transfer learning is likely to enhance prediction performances on a target task.
-These enhancements are likely to be especially strong for medium-sized and small target task training data sets \citep{Howard2018}.
+When a model whose parameter values have been learned by training on a suitable task and data set is used as a pretrained input to the training process on a target task, this is likely to increase the prediction performance on the target task---even if only few target training instances are used (\citealp[p.~334-335]{Howard2018}; \citealp[p.~65]{Ruder2019}).
+The smaller the target task training data set size, the more salient the pretrained model parameters become.
+When decreasing the number of target task training set instances, the prediction performance of deep neural networks that are trained from scratch on the target task declines \citep[p.~334]{Howard2018}.
+For models that are used in a transfer learning setting and are pretrained on a source task before being trained on the target task, prediction performance levels also decline; yet performance levels decrease more slowly and more slightly \citep[p.~334]{Howard2018}.
+Hence, for medium-sized or small training data sets, the prediction performance increase achieved by transfer learning is likely to be larger than for very large training data sets \citep[p.~334-335]{Howard2018}.